bornreddy/smart-thresholds/README.md

 Use this Product:
 ======
-Clone this repo, then run "make ARG=<path to image>".
+Clone this repo, then run "make ARG=image_path".
 Be sure to enter a valid image path as a string.